Three hundred dollars bills half buried in sand

 You don't have to make it rain to have a good time on spring break.
 Here are a few tips and tricks to cut corners and save money on vacation.

 Your bags are packed and you’re ready to go.
 But you spent most of your travel budget on a plane ticket and hotel room.
 How are you supposed to have the most epic trip ever now?
 Don’t worry, spring breaker: you don’t have to make it rain to have a good time.
-There are a lot of ways to cut corners on vacation to save money for the spring break essentials, like sunscreen.
-And glow sticks. #necessities
+There are a lot of ways to cut corners on vacation to save money for the spring break essentials, like sunscreen...and glow sticks.

 Find local flyers